 According to food writer Nikki Batsford at Quahog.org, the consensus in Rhode Island is that zeppole are baked rings of pâte à choux (the dough used to make éclairs) filled with flavored pastry cream and garnished with powdered sugar and a maraschino cherry.

-They were brought to New England by waves of Italian immigrants starting in the 1880s.
+They came to New England with waves of Italian immigrants starting in the 1880s.
 Most came to escape grinding rural poverty in Southern Italy and Sicily.

 St. Joseph, or San Giuseppe, is the foster father of Jesus and the patron saint of Sicily.
-The story goes that Sicily was stricken by a severe drought in the Middle Ages.
+The story goes that a severe drought struck Sicily in the Middle Ages.
 The people promised St. Joseph they’d cook a big feast for him if he brought rain.
 He did, and the tradition was born.

 Pope Gregory XV in 1621 declared March 19 the feast of St. Joseph.
 The original staple of the St. Joseph’s Day meal was the fava bean, which had saved the Sicilians from starvation.

 Eventually the fava bean gave way to dessert.
 Some credit the convent of Santa Patrizia in Naples with making the first zeppola in the 16th century.
 During the 19th century, a Neapolitan baker named Pasquale Pintauro popularized the treat by selling them from a street cart every March 19.
 Wearing red also became part of the St. Joseph’s Day tradition.

 In Providence, zeppole were long sold by Calise & Sons, a bakery that started on Federal Hill around the turn of the century.
 By the 1970s, the bakery had to hire a police detail to control the crowds clamoring for zeppole.

 Bakeries ramp up production of the sweet pastry in the run-up to St. Joseph’s Day, but you can buy them year round in a couple of Providence shops.